poooi/poi-plugin-ezexped/README.md

 - Automatically switch to the fleet you are working on (changing fleet composition or ship equipments)
 - Automatically switch to the fleet you are about to send out for expedition, allows a last minute confirmation.

+Note that when all of your fleets are sent out, by default Auto Switch will try to focus your main fleet, this is intended behavior as your main fleet becomes the only fleet which you can change its composition.
+However, this behavior is disabled when "Hide Main Fleet" option is on.

 ### Colorful Fleet Indicator